 - c.
 Prior to authorizing the release of funds for individual Undertakings requiring grant conditions pursuant to this Agreement, FEMA shall inform the Recipient of all stipulations and conditions and ensure that they are understood so they can be adequately conveyed to the sub-recipient.
 FEMA shall work in partnership with the Recipient to provide sub-recipient(s) with guidance on in-kind repair pursuant to The Secretary of the Interior's Standards for the Treatment of Historic Properties 1995 (Standards), 36 CFR Part 68, or the most updated version, and techniques to avoid or minimize adverse effects to historic properties. - d.
 FEMA shall provide the Signatories and the ACHP with an annual report for actions taking place between November 1st and October 31st the previous year and will be made available to Signatories and Invited Signatory by December 31st of each year this Agreement is in effect.
-This annual report will summarize the actions taken to implement the terms of this Agreement, statistics on Undertakings reviewed, and recommend any actions or revisions to be considered, including updates to the appendices. - e.
+This annual report will summarize the actions taken to implement the terms of this Agreement, statistics on Undertakings reviewed, and recommend any actions or revisions to be considered, including updates to the appendices. - c.
 FEMA shall confer annually and as necessary with the other Signatories within thirty (30) days after issuance of the annual report, to review the report and/or discuss issues and concerns in greater detail.
 This review shall occur in person or by telephone as determined by FEMA. - f.
 FEMA shall notify the SHPO, as soon as practicable, following a Declaration to provide specific points of contact and other pertinent information about the Declaration. - g.
 FEMA may convene an initial scoping meeting with the Signatories and other interested parties as soon as practicable after each Declaration to address Declaration-specific issues and procedures. - h.
-FEMA shall ensure that all documentation resulting from Undertakings reviewed pursuant to this Agreement is consistent with applicable SHPO guidelines and the confidentiality provisions of 54 U.S.C. § 300301 and 36 CFR § 800.11(c). - FEMA will notify in writing the Federal Preservation Officer(s) of other Federal agency(s) utilizing the Agreement in accordance with Stipulation I.A.6. of any proposed amendments to the Agreement.
+FEMA shall ensure that all documentation resulting from Undertakings reviewed pursuant to this Agreement is consistent with applicable SHPO guidelines and the confidentiality provisions of 54 U.S.C. § 300301 and 36 CFR § 800.11(c). - i.
+FEMA will notify in writing the Federal Preservation Officer(s) of other Federal agency(s) utilizing the Agreement in accordance with Stipulation I.A.6. of any proposed amendments to the Agreement. - 2.
+SHPO: - a.
+SHPO shall review FEMA's determination of the Areas of Potential Effects (APE), National Register eligibility determinations, and FEMA's effect findings and respond within timeframes required by this Agreement.